coderefinery/2020-11-17-online/hackmd-day5.md

 - Perhaps we should elaborate launching a new notebook instructions
   - we should add some screenshots: https://github.com/coderefinery/jupyter/issues/83

 - I am not able to launch jupyter-lab from GitBash but when using Anaconda Prompt it works.
 How could I launch it from GitBash?
+   - (answer required)

 - Which tool does Radovan use in the terminal to get proposal of commands (like auto-fill)?
 Looks decent!
     - `fish` is a linux shell with this tab completion https://fishshell.com/